IMINQA

 The first call was published in May 2022 and the second one in March 2023.
 The first staff mobility round included applications mostly by QA agencies (34), followed by ministries (4) and stakeholder organisations (3).
 For the second round the Matchmaking Committee reviewed 29 applications for staff mobility and approved 31 mobilities, expected to take place between June 2023 and February 2024.

-Three Peer Learning Activities (PLAs)
+Three Peer Learning Activities (PLAs) - organised by EQAR

 Three Peer Learning Activities (PLAs) are organised on EHEA policy priorities in quality assurance.
 These activities aim to catalyse exchange between national authorities and stakeholders on effective approaches to implement these agreed policies in their national/local QA systems.